 The Directors meet on a periodic basis as required or desirable.
 At each regularly scheduled or special Board meeting, as well as at each regularly scheduled or special committee meeting, the Directors may hold in camera sessions, in the absence of executive officers of the Company.
 Such private sessions may also be called at any time.
 The Chair (or, if the Chair is not present, then another Director chosen by the Directors) presides over such private sessions.
-In 2022, the Board held a total of 10 meetings, each of which had an agenda item providing for an in camera session.
+In 2023, the Board held a total of 9 meetings, eight of which each of which had an agenda item providing for an in camera session.

 Each of the Audit Committee, the Compensation and Nominating Committee and the Corporate Governance Committee of the Board are composed entirely of independent Directors or directors who qualify for an exemption from the independence requirements under National Instrument 52-110 - Audit Committees by virtue of solely being non-independent as a result of sitting on the board of the Company's parent company, Altius Minerals and, as with the Board meetings, each Committee meeting has an agenda, which specifically provides for an in camera session.
 The Audit Committee holds in camera sessions with only the external auditors present, and sessions with management present to discuss the performance of the external auditors.
-In 2022, four Audit Committee meetings were held, no Compensation and Nominating Committee meetings were held and one Corporate Governance Committee meeting was held.
+In 2023, four Audit Committee meetings were held, and one Corporate Governance Committee meeting was held.